olivecarambola/logbook/_posts/2022-06-16-onefullcycle.md

 It all felt so pink at that moment.

 It was a brilliant stroke of luck that I was in the company of friends, but didn't have to talk to them, and I got to choose the music but didn't have to worry about whether they liked it or not.
-I just laid on the hammock, high in the sky, swinging softly, listening to the songs that took me down memory lane, and I indulged myself in remembering our time together, thinking about you, and feeling the love.
+I just lay on the hammock, high in the sky, swinging softly, listening to the songs that took me down memory lane, and I indulged myself in remembering our time together, thinking about you, and feeling the love.
 I did nothing else for a while.

 <span class="annotated" data-note="[Kar yağıyor bu gece / Öyle beyaz ki şehir / Anlamak bir ömür sürer / Hayat niye kirlenir] “Leyla” by Ezginin Günlüğü, from the album “Aşk Yüzünden”, 1998.">It's snowing tonight
 The city is so white